melboyce/sfv/gul_oki.md

 * all FKs have some period of full invulnerability
 * all FKs start with throw invulnerability
 * all FKs start grounded
-* oki is only stable after a grounded FK
 * the most stable oki setups rely on the first active frame connecting
 * all FK strengths have the same KDR, KDBR, and KD advantages
 * hk.fk's 1st active frame is the farthest range of the 3